lengyijun/polonius-proof/presentation/a.md

 Helpful to verify new datalog rules before implementation.

 ---
-# Future work
+## Future work
-Another approach to prove?
+1. Another approach to prove?
+2. polonius.next

-# Personal future work
+## Personal future work
 1. Work on relationship between mlsub(2017) and ml-simple(2020)
 2. Make Polonius the default borrow checker of Rust